liseda-lab/Supervised-SS/README.md

 In OWL2Vec*, as default, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
 For the Weisfeiler-Lehman algorithm, we also use as default walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
 The corpora of sequences were used to build a Skip-Gram model with the following parameters: window size=5; number of iterations=10; entity vector size=200.
-However, all the parameters can be changed in the beginning of the python file [SS_Calculation/run_OWL2VecEmbeddings.py](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_OWL2VecEmbeddings.py).
+However, all the parameters can be changed in the beginning of the [python file](https://github.com/liseda-lab/Supervised-SS/blob/main/SS_Calculation/run_OWL2VecEmbeddings.py).

 ## 3. Supervised Similarity Learning